Gitauwairimu/MessageBoardk8sRepo/README.md

 1. Builds the Java Spring Boot application using Maven
 2. Packages the app as a Docker image
 3. Pushes the image to Docker Hub
-4. (Optional) Triggers deployment in Argo CD
+4. Triggers deployment in Argo CD

 ---